roushni33/Air-Orbit/README.md

 - Node.js microservices
 - API Gateway as the single public backend entry point
-- MySQL with Sequelize migrations
+- PostgreSQL with Drizzle ORM
 - Redis for caching, JWT blacklist, and payment idempotency
 - RabbitMQ for seat restoration and booking confirmation events
 - Docker Compose for one-command local setup